GrandTour: A Legged Robotics Dataset in the Wild for Multi-Modal Perception and State Estimation: Dataset applications

 Precise state estimation is essential for legged robots operating in real environments.
-To expose failure modes across diverse motions (e.g., walking, trotting, slipping) and environments (indoor, urban, unstructured terrain), we benchmark a broad set of open-source solutions on six GrandTour sequences: SPX-2, SNOW-2, EIG-1, CON-4, ARC-2, and ARC-7 (previews of these missions are available in \cref{tab:missions}).
+To expose failure modes across diverse motions (e.g., walking, trotting, slipping) and environments (indoor, urban, unstructured terrain), we benchmark a broad set of open-source solutions on six GrandTour sequences: SPX-2, SNOW-2, EIG-1, CON-4, ARC-2, and ARC-7 (mission metadata and preview videos are available in \cref{tab:missions}).

-\begin{leftitemize} \item \textbf{SPX-2}: On the Jungfraujoch research station, dynamic initialization is needed.
-Consists of thin structures and moving objects.
-Presents a loop-closure. \item \textbf{SNOW-2}: Fast walking on fully snow-covered terrain.
-Small-scale loop-closures are present.
-Limited planar structures. \item \textbf{EIG-1}: This sequence illustrates descent from a hill through a train station with long-walks.
-The large scale environment contains both planar and non-planar features. \item \textbf{CON-4}: The longest test sequence, featuring a construction environment, dynamic objects, a large-scale environment, planar features, and a big loop-closure. \item \textbf{ARC-2}: This sequence features narrow passages and limited visibility in a rescue worker training center.
-Featureless walls challenge visual methods, while long-range LiDARs often fail to capture the floor or ceiling. \item \textbf{ARC-7}: Starts indoors and showcases completely dark indoor-outdoor passages, significantly challenging visual methods.
-Limited re-observations. \end{leftitemize}
+\begin{leftitemize} \item \textbf{SPX-2}: SPX-2 takes place at Jungfraujoch where the robot traverses an outdoor viewpoint deck with metal railings, grates, fences, stairs, nearby building facades, and pedestrians.
+The robot performs a loop while repeatedly observing thin metallic structures and partially occluded walkways.
+In addition, there is only a very narrow static initialization window, challenging methods that expect a stationary initialization window.